ziggekatten/m68k/README.md

 # m68k
 A over ambitious project to build a usable computer from scratch.
 Based on bits and pieces from the interwebb, but with my own twists and turns.
 Some decisions made from my part:

 - Assembler is fun in small doses, so my plan is to NOT write firmware in assembler, but instead go down the C route and messing with sections and linkerscripts.
 Reason beeing that this will make me learn not only the various segments and the ELF format, but also how the GCC/LLVM toolchains works in more details.
+I would like to use Zig (primary) or Rust (secondary), but as an non compiler wizard, this is currently on the back foot, and O'l trusted C will do.
 - Build my own stdlib based on newlib (https://sourceware.org/newlib/)
 - Serial interface and an HW-moitor as initial I/0 path to the SBC